Accredited by OAA as a Product Certification Body under N° OCP 020 in compliance with the requirements of the ISO/IEC 17065:2012 standard.

 Senasa – National Service for Food Safety and Quality of the Argentine Republic

-– Verified by Senasa in meeting the requirements set by Guide ISO/IEC 65:1997 – EN 45.011 about general criteria for certification bodies operating under standards monitored by Senasa.
+– Verified by Senasa in meeting the requirements set by Standard ISO/IEC 17065:2012 – EN 45.011 about general criteria for certification bodies operating under standards monitored by Senasa.

 – Authorized by Senasa to certify organic products of animal origin in the Republic of Argentina, in the National Register of Certification Bodies for Organic Products under Senasa Registry N° 001, by Note 15/94-GAPAF.